tototto/tp/docs/team/tayjunwen.md

 ### Contributions to team-based tasks :

- a.
-Setup the Repo in preparation for the project (e.g. creating the Repo, implementing Repo security setup, etc)
+ 1. Setup the Repo in preparation for the project (e.g. creating the Repo, implementing Repo security setup, etc)
- b.
-Advising and reminding team to utilise project tools such as style guide checker to avoid Continuous Integration failure.
+ 2. Advising and reminding team to utilise project tools such as style guide checker to avoid Continuous Integration failure.
- c.
-Setting up of Team mile stone, creating incidents and moving User stories into them for easy tracking
+ 3. Setting up of Team mile stone, creating incidents and moving User stories into them for easy tracking
- d.
-Perform basic manual testing during early stages of development.
+ 4. Perform basic manual testing during early stages of development.
 Raised bugs and issues.
- e.
-Contributed ideas during discussions in weekly meetings.
+ 5. Contributed ideas during discussions in weekly meetings.
- f.
-Set forward each iteration task and planning to ensure smooth project progress.
+ 6. Set forward each iteration task and planning to ensure smooth project progress.
- e.
-Perform code enhancement for Logging and Assertion.
+ 7. Perform code enhancement for Logging and Assertion.

 ### Review/mentoring contributions: